readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 Du solltest das machen.
 (You should do it.)

-Adding a ‘could’ or ‘should’ implies a suggestion and doesn’t sound like a command any longer.
+Adding a “could” or “should” implies a suggestion and doesn’t sound like a command any longer.

-2. Giving Instructions
+2. Give Instructions

-Let’s say you’re on a one-week holiday and a friend has offered to take care of your daily duties and your apartment while you are gone You have a few simple instructions for him or her.
-You could deliver these in the present tense, but let’s face it, chances are to be spending all afternoon with it.
-Heer’s what your ‘to-do list’ for your friend might look like in the imperative:
+Let’s say you’re on a one-week holiday and a friend has offered to take care of your daily duties and your apartment while you are gone.
+You want to create a note with a few simple instructions for them.
+You could deliver these in the present tense, but let’s face it – chances are, you might be spending all afternoon with it.

 Gieß die Pflanze alle zwei Tage.
 (Water the plants every two days.)